Your Preserved Right to Buy

 A PRTB can be suspended or ended if a tenant, or other members of their household or visitors, is / are engaging in antisocial behaviour or threatening to do so.

-How to get an application form - RTB1 You can download this application form here or you can request an application form for the PRTB by telephoning us on 01952 217100 and requesting to speak to the Legal team.
+You can request an application form for the PRTB by contacting us by phone or email and requesting to speak to the Legal Team.

 Once completed, you will need to return your application form to The Legal Department, The Wrekin Housing Group Ltd, Colliers Way, Old Park, Telford TF3 4AW.
 All eligible applications will have to provide proof of their identity and will be asked to bring the relevant document to the above address to be copied.